Skip to main content

 This course is designed for students interested in a fundamental study of the materials of music, including pitch, rhythm, meter, scales, keys, intervals, triads and seventh chords.
 Intended for students with minimal or no music theory background, this course develops skills in reading, writing and analyzing a wide variety of music.

-A class specifically for songwriters, musicians, beat makers, sample manipulators and scratch artists using digital audio workstations (DAWs) as composition tools.
-This course will also introduce basic audio engineering, gain structure and signal flow from interface to DAW.
-The goal is to explore the broader DAW platform as a tool in the songwriting process.
-Students will explore editing, looping, effects, equalization, plugins and rack hardware.
-No specific prior mathematics, engineering, or computer training required.
-Students may be asked to provide their own transportation to and cover the cost of an on- or off-campus event.
+This class is designed specifically for songwriters and aspiring songwriters, musicians, beat makers, sample manipulators and scratch artists using digital audio workstations (DAWs) as composition tools.
+This course also introduces basic concepts of lyric writing, audio engineering, mixing and signal flow.
+The primary goal of the course is to explore the DAW platform as a tool in the songwriting process.
+Students will explore recording, editing, compression, equalization and the use of virtual instruments.
+No specific prior mathematics, engineering, or computer training are required.
+Students will be required to use Macintosh computers in the DAW lab for some of the assignments.